 About

-Alice grew up in Greenfield, MA.
-She graduated from Northfield Mount Hermona and New York University’s Tisch School of the Arts Department of Photography and Imaging and lives in Brooklyn with her husband, son and daughter.
+A member of Women Photograph, Alice grew up in Greenfield, MA.
+She graduated from New York University’s Tisch School of the Arts and lives in Brooklyn with her family.

 Magnum Foundation